jbarry820/logsanalysis/README.md

 # Version Control with Git

 This is the repo for [Udacity's Logs Analysis Project]() in the Full Stack Web Developer Nanodegree Program.
 This file explains how to use the files that are included.

 ## Table of Contents

 * [Instructions](#instructions)
 * [Creator](#creators)

+## How Views Were Created

+* article_view was created by  - "CREATE OR REPLACE VIEW article_views AS SELECT articles.author, count(*) AS
+article_views FROM log, articles WHERE articles.slug = substring(log.path,10)
+GROUP BY articles.author limit 5;"
+* status_date view was created by - "CREATE OR REPLACE VIEW status_date AS SELECT id, status, date(time) FROM log;"

 ## Instructions